Ghiara/LEGION/README.md

 ## Installation

-To install the repository, follow the steps below:
+To set up the repository, follow the steps below:

-* Clone this repository: `git clone https://github.com/Ghiara/LEGION.git`.
+* Clone the repository: `git clone https://github.com/Ghiara/LEGION.git`.

-* Follow the [INSTALL.md](scripts/INSTALL.md) to install the repository and dependencies.
+* Please refer to [INSTALL.md](scripts/INSTALL.md) for detailed installation steps and environment setup.

 > [!TIP]
-> `mujoco200` with `mujoco-py==2.0.2.8`, `gym=0.20.0`, `protobuf==3.20.0`, `cython<3` works with this project, you can first manually install the denpendices before you install the Metaworld environment.
+> This project works best with the following versions: `mujoco200`, `mujoco-py==2.0.2.8`, `gym=0.20.0`, `protobuf==3.20.0`, `cython<3`.
+It's recommended to install these dependencies manually **before** installing the MetaWorld environment to avoid compatibility issues.

 ## Train

-To reproduce the results we present in the paper, we provide a [TRAIN_EVAL.md](scripts/TRAIN_EVAL.md) that record the training command lines we used.
-To run the code, please follow our guidelines in the [TRAIN_EVAL.md](scripts/TRAIN_EVAL.md).
+To reproduce the results reported in our paper, we provide a separate file containing the exact training command lines used during our experiments.
+> [!IMPORTANT]
+> Please follow the instructions in [TRAIN_EVAL.md](scripts/TRAIN_EVAL.md) to run the code properly.

 ## FileStructure

-In summary, we use `Hydra` to manage the training process.
+We use `Hydra` to manage the training process.
 - The configs for all instances can be found under `config` folder.
 - The agent implementation can be found under `mtrl/agent` folder.
 - The enviroments can be found at `mtrl/env`.